syl20bnr/spacemacs/README.md

 ## Install

-Backup your current `.emacs.d`, clone the repo _with the submodules_ and you are good to go:
+1) Backup your current `.emacs.d` and clone the repo _with the submodules_:

     cd ~
     mv .emacs.d .emacs.bak
     git clone --recursive http://github.com/syl20bnr/spacemacs .emacs.d

+2) Launch Emacs, the first time a bunch of packages will be downloaded and installed.
+When the package installation is complete restart Emacs and `Spacemacs` should be ready to use.

+### Troubleshoot

+If during the first boot of Emacs nothing seems to happen or if the installation seems to abort prematurely, you can check for an error message by opening the `*Warning*` buffer:

+    C-x b warning RET

+_('C-x b' means 'Ctrl + b' and 'RET' means 'return')_

+Then you can copy/paste the error in a Github issue, thank you.

 ## Configuration layers